postmanlabs/labs-docs/v6/postman/collections/managing_collections.md

 Collections deleted can be recovered via your [web dashboard](https://app.getpostman.com/){:target="_blank"} by clicking your avatar icon in the upper-right corner, then selecting `Trash` from the drop-down menu.
 Locate the desired collection, hover your cursor over its row, then click `Restore`.

 **Note:** Postman offers different recovery plans for Free, Pro and Enterprise users.

-If you have a Postman Free license, you can recover your one-day old collections.
-If you have a Postman Pro license you get 15 days to recover your collections.
-If you have a Postman Enterprise license, you will get 30 days to recover your collections.
+* If you have a Postman Free license, you can recover your one-day old collections.

+* If you have a Postman Pro license you get 15 days to recover your collections.

+* If you have a Postman Enterprise license, you will get 30 days to recover your collections.

-If your collection is deleted and is not listed as recoverable, it is possible it is removed from a workspace rather than deleted.
+If your collection seems deleted and you are not able to recover from your deleted collections list, it is possible it is removed from a workspace rather than deleted.
 To check, navigate back to the main page of the web dashboard, then click `View all collections`.
 If listed, you can click on its share icon to move it back into a personal or shared workspace.

 If you'd like to revert your collection to a previous state, you can do so by leveraging the collection's in-app [activity feed](/docs/v6/postman/team_library/activity_feed_and_restoring_collections){:target="_blank"}.